 Check out our RV Maintenance section for more detailed information.

-One challenge of hybrids is keeping the cabin cool during the summer months and warmer when it's cooler out in the Fall.
+One of the challenges of hybrid travel trailers is keeping the cabin cool during the summer months and warmer when it's cooler out in the Fall.
 The wings are the main reason for this.
 They allow heat in, in the summer, and out in the colder months.

 Most expandables have curtains to close off the bunks, but these are seldom adequate enough to maintain the comfort in the main living area; unfortunately, on the older units sometimes the curtains don't even close.

 The easiest and least expensive solution is to clip blankets across the entrance of the sleeping areas using ordinary clothes pins.
 This was one of the first things we did one hot Summer.
 It is very effective for anyone who is budget conscious, since most people already have blankets packed and clothes pins can be purchased at any general store or camp store.
 Light blankets work the best, since heavy ones may fall over the day.

 They are custom made to fit the bunk ends of any hybrid or popup.
 These covers have a shiny silver side to reflect the sun.
 Many individuals think to turn them over with colder weather to the green side, but this is not the case.
 You need to have them with the shinny silver side up at all times when in use.
 This is stated on the manufactures website.